Amit-Sury/AI-ML-Portfolio/1.Enterprise-RAG/README.md

   - **Step 6:** After deployment, script will display all the resource created and will show the API gateway URI.
 Use api gateway URI in your browser to access the app.

   - **Step 7:** To delete all created AWS resources, run `./enterprise-rag-delete.sh`.
 Make sure to update the `AWS_REGION` in the delete script before executing it.

+> 📝 Note: This project is actively evolving.
+If you spot any issues or have suggestions, feel free to share feedback!